WOLFRAM LANGUAGE TUTORIAL

 Shapes, Icons, and Geometrical Constructs

 Shapes are most often used as "dingbats" to emphasize pieces of text.
-But Mathematica treats them as letter-like forms, and also allows them to appear in the names of symbols.
+But the Wolfram Language treats them as letter‐like forms, and also allows them to appear in the names of symbols.

-In addition to shapes such as \[EmptySquare], there are characters such as \[Square], which are treated by Mathematica as operators rather than letter-like forms.
+In addition to shapes such as \[EmptySquare], there are characters such as \[Square], which are treated by the Wolfram Language as operators rather than letter‐like forms.

-You can use icon characters just like any other letter-like forms.
+You can use icon characters just like any other letter‐

 Notation for geometrical constructs.

-Since Mathematica treats characters like as letter-like forms, constructs like are treated in Mathematica as single symbols.
+Since the Wolfram Language treats characters like as letter‐like forms, constructs like are treated in the Wolfram Language as single symbols.

 Characters used for punctuation and annotation.